Basis of accounting

-The Group considers exceptional items to be those which derive from events or transactions which are considered significant for separate disclosure by virtue of their size or incidence in order for the user to obtain a proper understanding of the Group's financial performance.
-These items include, but are not limited to, impairment charges, reorganisation costs and profits and losses on disposal of subsidiaries and other one off items which meet this definition.
+The Group considers exceptional items to be those which derive from events or transactions which are significant for separate disclosure by virtue of their size or incidence in order for the user to obtain a proper understanding of the Group's financial performance.
+These items include, but are not limited to, acquisition costs, impairment charges, reorganisation costs and profits and losses on disposal of subsidiaries and other one off items which meet this definition.

 Retirement benefit costs

-Payments to defined contribution retirement benefit schemes are recognised as an expense when employees have rendered service entitling them to the contributions.
+Payments to defined contribution are recognised as an expense when employees have rendered service entitling them to the contributions.
 Payments made to state-managed retirement benefit schemes are dealt with as payments to defined contribution schemes where the Group's obligations under the schemes are equivalent to those arising in a defined contribution retirement benefit scheme.

-For defined benefit retirement benefit schemes, the cost of providing benefits is determined using the Projected Unit Credit Method, with actuarial valuations being carried out at the end of each reporting period.
+For defined benefit schemes, the cost of providing benefits is determined using the Projected Unit Credit Method, with actuarial valuations being carried out at the end of each reporting period.
 Remeasurement comprising actuarial gains and losses, the effect of the asset ceiling (if applicable) and the return on scheme assets (excluding interest) are recognised immediately in the balance sheet with a charge or credit to the statement of comprehensive income in the period in which they occur.
 Remeasurement recorded in the statement of comprehensive income is not recycled.
 Past service cost is recognised in profit or loss in the period of scheme amendment.
 Net interest is calculated by applying a discount rate to the defined benefit liability or asset.
 Defined benefit costs are split into three categories:

 - current service cost, past-service cost and gains and losses on curtailments and settlements;